 How to Proof Buns and Rolls

 Cover your baking pan or sheet with large reusable plastic to prevent a skin from forming on the dough during proofing.
-I like to either puff up the bag with air and then quickly seal it shut or use a tall cup inside the bag to prop it up off of the dough (as seen below).
+I like to either puff up the bag with air and then quickly seal it shut or use a tall cup inside it to prop it off the dough (as seen below).

 The video below shows me shaping my Super Soft Sourdough Rolls, a dough enriched with butter, sugar, and a tangzhong base.
-The dough is rather soft; you'll notice I use my bench knife to help shape the sourdough buns into a tight shape.
+The dough is relatively soft; I use my bench knife to help shape the sourdough buns into a tight shape.

-When shaping buns and rolls like these, it's helpful to place the dough into the fridge for 15 minutes to firm up before shaping, as discussed earlier.
+When shaping sticky and soft buns or rolls, it's helpful to place the dough in the fridge for 15 minutes to firm up before shaping, as discussed earlier.

-After reviewing this shaping buns and rolls guide, check out these buns and rolls recipes to put your new shaping skills to use!
+Then, check out these buns and rolls recipes to use your new shaping skills!